1872 Owens Valley earthquake: Earthquake

 The quake was felt strongly as far away as Sacramento, where citizens were startled out of bed and into the streets.
-Giant rockslides in what is now Yosemite National Park woke naturalist John Muir, then living in Yosemite Valley, who reportedly ran out of his cabin shouting, "A noble earthquake!" and promptly made a moonlit survey of the fresh talus piles.
+Extensive rockslides in what is now Yosemite National Park woke naturalist John Muir, then living in Yosemite Valley, who reportedly ran out of his cabin shouting, "A noble earthquake!" and promptly made a moonlit survey of the fresh talus piles.
 This earthquake stopped clocks and awakened people in San Diego to the south, Red Bluff, to the north, and Elko, Nevada, to the east.
 The shock was felt over most of California and much of Nevada.
 Thousands of aftershocks occurred, some severe.

 Aftermath

 Researchers later estimated that similar earthquakes occur on the Lone Pine fault every 3,000–4,000 years.
 However, the Lone Pine fault is only one of many faults on two parallel systems.